-What's the story?
+What's the Story?

 The end of the Selection competition comes to a close in THE ONE.
 The novel continues to focus on the growing tension between King Clarkson and the Southern rebels who want to hurt the royal family.
 But all America and Maxon want is peace.
 Both of them even go out of their way to bridge alliances with the Northern rebels -- safe and unsafe moves that put them and others in jeopardy.
 In The One, America and Maxon's feelings grow stronger for each other.
 America also fights for her position in the competition and not being kicked out by King Clarkson, who doesn't like her strong personality, fighting spirit, and being from a lower caste.
 Throughout the novel, she must prove to the royal family, Maxon, and herself that she's indeed "the one" for Maxon.

-The One picks up where The Elite left off, and the story moves at a fast pace.
-We also meet new characters and some familiar faces from the previous novels.
+The story moves at a fast pace in The One, and it's a solid and exciting conclusion to the popular series.
+We meet new characters and some familiar faces from the previous novels.
 The One also ups the romance of America and Maxon, making this novel a lot more swoon-worthy.
 Even though readers might be sad to see these characters go, The One is a book they will thoroughly enjoy by rooting for America and Maxon to be together.

 However, there are times that readers might want Maxon to grow a spine and stand up to his father, especially when he puts down America.
 But all Maxon has ever wanted is to choose the bride he loves and wants, as well as peace in Illea.
 Because of this, Maxon has grown to become a worthy partner for America and vice versa.
 As for Aspen, some readers might be disappointed that he's been relegated to a secondary role in this novel.
 But those who don't enjoy love triangles will be happy to see that one's ended, while Aspen remains loyally and dutifully by America's side.

 Families can talk about reality dating shows.
 Do you think shows like The Bachelor or I Want to Marry Harry are good or not good for women to participate in?
 Do you think they're real or scripted?